 Gaamangwe: It’s so true, the traumas of our forefathers are alive within us.
 We can’t uproot what was never talked about, affirmed, healed and integrated.
 Its sad that many don’t know about the war and the slave trade.
 It means that many do not know the origin of that deep seated fear they have for their neighbors.
 How can real change happen when the origin is unknown?
 I agree that the state of affairs in Africa is so deeply connected with our past, of what happened and the role of our forefathers in what happened then.
 Its important that we revisit our history.

 Do you feel you’ve come a full circle with the questions you had before you started writing?
-And finally, what words would you say to the young, historical writer who want to explore this genre?
+And finally, what words would you say to the young, historical writer who wants to explore this genre?

 Ayesha: Not sure if I’ve come full circle, but I do feel like I have been able to explore some of what happened to my ancestor.
 I know this is just scratching the surface, because this focuses on a short time in her life.
 There was also the violence of becoming a colonized people that followed in the wake of this book.
 I learned that there’s so much about West Africa, about the continent that I don’t know about yet and it fills me with excitement, because there are many more stories to tell.